ganiyuolalekan/job-scraper/README.md

 # job-scraper
-A team-centric repository on job scraping and job analysis
+A team-centric repository on job scraping and job analysis.
-# job-scraper